why personal branding matters on social media

 Personal branding matters on social media because using your platform responsibly matters.

-Talking about the change you want to see in your country matters.
+Talking about the change you want to see in your community matters.

 Making the people in your circle know they’re safe and supported matters.